 Our goal is to design better policy using games and simulations.
-Our work lies at the intersection of technology, social sciences, and art.
-And we work with the Government, Academia, Industry, and Civil Society.
+Our work involves three inter-related threads:

 Some of our current projects include: Building a game for the UN for students of economics and sustainability studies to understand the Inclusive Wealth Indicator (IWI), an indicator proposed as a complement to the GDP and HDI; ₹ubbish! a game on waste management in Bangalore; SimCity - building simulations to understand and plan for cities in the Indian context; and building a game for the Institute of Plasma Research, a Government of India undertaking.

 Be it ‘Go’ with its deceptively simple rules governing smooth ovals across a chequered board or hopscotch that enlivens school yards and streets, games are integral to any community’s cultural heritage.
 Game play involves and invokes memories of fun, friendship, and sometimes failure too.